bdaralan/FNote/README.md

 # Developer Guideline

-An iOS application that makes note-taking process easier when learning languages.
+Welcome to FNote Project.
+The goal of the project is to build an iOS application that makes note-taking process easier when learning new languages.

-## Features
+## Core Features

-- Create
+- Create/Update/Delete vocabulary collection, vocabulary, and tags.
-- Save
+- Save data locally.
-- Upload/Sync
+- Upload data to the cloud.
+- Sync data across devices.

 ## Component Libraries